 Fast paced and fun, dove hunting can be done by nearly everyone regardless of skill level or mobility.
 It doesn’t require expensive equipment to participate, only clothes that blend in to the background, a bucket and plenty of shells.
 There’s a lot of action with a steady stream of doves coming in.

 The Iowa Department of Natural Resources (DNR) includes a list of wildlife areas at www.iowadnr.gov/doves where dove plots were planted and identifies the access point nearest the plot.
-Hunters are strongly encouraged to scout their areas before the season opens especially in central and east central Iowa where impact from the derecho storm was the most severe.
+Hunters are encouraged to do some preseason scouting to see if the sunflower planting was successful or if it was stunted or damaged from the summer heat wave or hail storms.

 “It really comes down to getting out there and looking at the area to check the condition of the dove field, then scout it a day or two ahead of the season to see if and how the doves are using it,” said Todd Bogenschutz, upland wildlife research biologist with the Iowa DNR.
 “Doves have moved in to the state in larger numbers after we broke from our high heat wave.
 Success will depend on how many remain here on opening day and that depends on how many cold nights we have between now and the opener.”